 "sheet of paper, one side of a printed or written leaf of a book or pamphlet," 1580s, from French page, from Old French pagene "page, text" (12c.), from Latin pagina "page, leaf of paper, strip of papyrus fastened to others," related to pagella "small page," from pangere "to fasten" (from PIE root *pag- "to fasten").

-Earlier pagne (12c.), directly from Old French.
-Usually said to be from the notion of individual sheets of paper "fastened" into a book.
+Earlier pagine (c.
+1200), directly from Old French or Latin.
+The word is usually said to be from the notion of individual sheets of paper "fastened" into a book.
 Ayto and Watkins offer an alternative theory: vines fastened by stakes and formed into a trellis, which led to sense of "columns of writing on a scroll."
 When books replaced scrolls, the word continued to be used.
 Related: Paginal.

 "to summon or call by name," 1904, from page (n.2), on the notion of "to send a page after" someone.
 Related: Paged; paging.

 "to turn pages, look through the pages of" by 1943, from page (n.1).
 Earlier it meant "put numbers on the pages of" a book, etc. (1620s).
 Related: Paged; paging.